4 Mindsets to Connect with Your True Self

 Why is it so important to connect with and understand our internal experience?

-Our understanding of situations is not based on what we see, but on how we’ve come to make sense of events in our minds based on past experiences.
-It is as if we relate to ourselves and the world through a lens of adopted truths of how we know things to be, based on what we’ve experienced prior.
+Whether it's a song, a movie, a greeting card, or an interaction you had with someone, if the experience caused you to have a big feeling or response, it struck a chord within you—and it did so because there was a chord there for it to strike.
+Our understanding of situations is not based on what we see but on how we’ve come to make sense of events in our minds based on past experiences.
+It is as if we relate to ourselves and the world through a lens of adopted truths, of how we know things based on what we’ve experienced prior.

 “The eye doesn’t see.
 The brain sees.
 The eye just transmits.
 So what we see isn’t only determined by what comes through the eyes.
 What we see is affected by our memories, our feelings, and by what we’ve seen before.” **

 With a deeper understanding of how we think, feel, and function within the context of the world around us, we simultaneously develop a profound and unwavering connection to ourselves and others.
+Online therapy for individuals is one path to help foster this connection, offering guidance in identifying unhelpful patterns and fostering greater self-awareness.

 We gain the ability to engage with ourselves and others from a place of understanding and compassion that conveys the message: